-The federal solar tax credit covers more than just the panels themselves.
+The federal solar tax credit covered more than just the panels themselves.
 Here's the full list of eligible expenses:

 • Solar photovoltaic (PV) panels — the panels themselves